ronfePaper/silencer/README.md

 Then you should change the `public/popup.js` for the appropriate Nginx settings you've made.

 The following great open projects are used in this repo, many thanks go there (ordered alphabetical):

 [Bootstrap](https://github.com/twbs/bootstrap )

 [jQuery](https://github.com/jquery/jquery )

 [Nginx](https://github.com/nginx/nginx )

 [snownlp](https://github.com/isnowfy/snownlp )

+And the following npm packages:

+body-parser;

+cors;

+express;

+python-shell;
 ronfe